McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 - "Get a subtree"
 keypoints:
 - "OTT ids and node ids allow us to interact with the synthetic OTOL."
-- "Portions of the synthetic OTOL can be extracted from a single OTT id or from a bunch of them."
+- "Portions of the synthetic OTOL can be extracted from a single OTT id or from a bunch of OTT ids"
 - "It is not possible to get a subtree from an OTT id that is not in the synthetic tree."
 ---

 <br/>
 <br/>

-The **synthetic Open Tree of Life** (synthetic OTOL from now on) summarizes information from 1216 trees from 1162 peer-reviewed and published studies, that have been uploaded to the OTOL database through a [curator system](https://tree.opentreeoflife.org/curator).
+The **synthetic Open Tree of Life** (synthetic OTOL from now on) summarizes information from 1239 trees from 1184 peer-reviewed and published studies, that have been uploaded to the OTOL database through a [curator system](https://tree.opentreeoflife.org/curator).

 Functions from the `rotl` package that interact with the synthetic OTOL start with "tol_".